 The We Animals Archive is a globally accessible resource that holds thousands of images and video of animal industries around the world.
 We are continually expanding our Archive with work from our network of global contributors, ensuring that animal stories of our time can be told by media, educators, organizations, policy-makers, and influencers who can help amplify their reach.
 The archive is, and will remain to be, a free resource to anyone helping animals.

-We Animals Media also seeks to mentor the next generation of media makers, create bridges between social movements, and inspire solutions that will result in a kinder and healthier world for all.
+Through our work we aim to build bridges between social movements, mentor the next generation of advocate media makers, and inspire solutions that will result in a kinder and healthier world for all.